Free Online Tarot

 When you draw the tarot cards, carefully move across the cards and wait for a pull.
+The "pull" in an online reading is no different from the pull in a physical tarot reading.
+Like any other tarot reader, an online reader attempts to create a synergy between their higher mind and their physical actions.
 Don't select a card until you feel that the card has some significance to you.
 As you practice using tarot cards, you will learn to get better at identifying this psychic pull from the cards.
 When you feel a psychic tug or a feeling over a specific card, choose that card and repeat the process When you have finished drawing all the tarot cards in your spread, you're ready for your reading.

 How to read tarot cards

-While entire books are written on the art of tarot reading and tarot reading techniques, the craft is simple to learn.
+While entire books are written on the art of tarot divination and tarot reading techniques, the craft is simple to learn.